CDRT/docs/bios/settings/thinkpad/ioportaccess.md

 <details><summary>Microphone</summary>

-Select whether to enable or disable Microphone (Internal/External/Line-In).
+Select whether to enable or disable Microphone (Internal/External/Line-In) in the OS environment.
-One of 2 Possible options:

-1.	**On** – to enable Microphone, select ‘Enabled’ save the setting.
+?>  To enable Microphone, select ‘Enabled’ save the setting.
 Then fully shut down and power on the system.

+Possible options:

-Default.
+1.	**On** – Default.
-2. Off – disables use of Microphone.
+2. Off

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|